Nickhil-Sethi/blossom/README.md

 # blossom

-A library for tree structures.
-Right now this is implemented in Python, but hopefully will soon have fast implementations of Binary Trees, AVL Trees, Prefix Trees, and more written in C++.
+Blossom is a Python library for high performance tree and graph structures.
+Right now this is implemented in pure Python, but hopefully will soon be a C++ hook.

-# authors
+# Authors

-Nickhil Sethi, Bill Garate.
+Developed by Nickhil Sethi, Bill Garate.